Girish21/HTTP-Caching/README.md

 ### ETag

-ETag, is part of the HTTP reponse header, is an identifier for a specific version of a resource.
+ETag, which is part of the HTTP response header, is an identifier for a specific version of a resource.

 If an ETag is set the client will send a special request header `If-None-Match` on the next request.
-The value of this is the ETag the client recieved on the previous request.
+The value of this is the ETag the client received on the previous request.

 Let's look at how this works.

 We can quickly generate an ETag using MD-5 hash.
-And we'll add it to the teams route.
+And we'll add it to the team's route.

 ```js
 const cryto = require("crypto");